-- o Communicate with Kinya Chandler (or designee) about the candidate that you will invite to campus and whether the college will need to pay for hotel and/or flights.
-Hotel reservations will be made by the college, but all other travel expenses must be processed as a reimbursement to the candidate.
-Your department will have already been notified of the allocation set aside for the campus visit and all expenses will be posted against the aforementioned allocation. - o Communicate with the candidates about travel and accommodations and reimbursement procedures.
-Search chair must complete TAFs for each candidate (see Appendix B for procedures) and send them an official invitation letter or email. - o Send an itinerary of the visit to each candidate at least five days in advance listing the hours, locations, people whom they will meet, and all expected activities. - o Ensure your faculty is apprised in advance as well and prepared to host each candidate, with people assigned to each part of a candidate's day.
-The campus visit should be as inclusive as possible to allow department/program faculty (and possibly students) the opportunity to participate and provide feedback to the search committee. - o Prior to the day of the interview, the department will send or email the CUNY employment application to the candidate so that he or she can bring it in completed the day of the interview.
+- Before you invite candidates to campus, please review Appendix A for procedures and communicate with Associate Provost Kinya Chandler (or designee) if you have questions. - Hotel reservations can be made by the college, but all other travel expenses must be processed as a reimbursement to the candidate.
+Your department will have already been notified of the allocation set aside for the campus visit and all expenses will be posted against the aforementioned allocation. - Communicate with the candidates about travel and accommodations and reimbursement procedures.
+Search chair must complete TAFs for each candidate (see Appendix A for procedures) and send them an official invitation letter or email. - Identify a point person to communicate with both the candidate and AA Operations about their reimbursement. - Send an itinerary of the visit to each candidate at least five days in advance listing the hours, locations, people whom they will meet, and all expected activities. - Ensure your faculty is apprised in advance as well and prepared to host each candidate, with people assigned to each part of a candidate's day.
+The campus visit should be as inclusive as possible to allow department/program faculty (and possibly students) the opportunity to participate and provide feedback to the search committee. - Prior to the day of the interview, the department will send or email the CUNY employment application to the candidate so that he or she can bring it in completed the day of the interview.